 Burton Lane does not write as frequently as might be hoped.
 A couple of years ago he did a good score for a bad movie, "Give a Girl a Break", with Ira Gershwin, and more recently collaborated with Dorothy Fields on a TV musical, "Junior Miss".
-From these it is clear that Burton Lane should soon return to Broadthis virtuoso role for a number of years, composing as a sideline.
+From these it is clear that Burton Lane should soon return to Broadway.